brianz/udacity-sdc-p5/README.md

 ![hog features image](solution-images/hog-features.png)

-Taking a look at a distribution of the hog features showed comporable results between gray and YCrCb...this distribution was similar across various color spaces.
+Taking a look at a distribution of the hog features showed comparable results between gray and YCrCb...this distribution was similar across various color spaces.

 ![hog image histogram](solution-images/hog-histogram.png)